More Shop by Room Whole Home ➜ Indoor Air Quality ➜ Candles and Scents

 Adding your oils in water to a brown glass bottle will help protect them from UV light and plastic exposure.
 These have a fine mister and are very affordable.
 Make your own non toxic air freshener this way.

-More About Non Toxic Candles and Healthier Incense
+More About Non Toxic Candles and Safe Incense

 What makes a candle non toxic?